raftastrock/configs/src/pages/docs/Liferay/front-end.md

 ## Themelets

-> Themelets are small reusable pieces of code that you can reuse in themes
+> Themelets are small reusable pieces of code that you can leverage in themes

 * They can exist as **npm packages** (super dope)
 * Small ui components that you can plugin to your themes